MCGenEdNet/MCGenEdNet.github.io/_pages/terms.md

 ## Eligibility

-Be a graduate student or junior postdoc at a UC institution.
+Be a graduate student or junior postdoc at a US institution.
 The participants are not required to be US citizens.

 ## Benefits